origamisaturn/KAGP/implementation_rev1.md

 where $\epsilon$ is the tolerable guidance scheme error.

-The derivation by Cherry [1] rewrites the equation in the following form
+The following rewrites the time-to-go equation into the final form found in Cherry's [1] derivation, which is also the form in the IMPLEMENTATION.
 $$\begin{align}
     T_{go, n} = \tau_o \{1 - \exp [-(v_{\theta D} - v_{\theta o})/v_e]\, Q_n\} \tag{B.5.8}
 \end{align}$$